Yoast/wordpress-seo/readme.txt

 #### Other

 * Changes the last step of the `First-time configuration` to highlight the free webinar availability.
-* Drops compatibility with PHP 5.6, 7.0 and 7.1
+* Drops compatibility with PHP 5.6, 7.0 and 7.1.
-* Updates the copy of the `Get the most out of Yoast SEO` notification.

 = 20.4 =